probabl-ai/skore/CONTRIBUTING.rst

 Pull Request Checklist
 ======================

-Before submitting your pull request, ensure you have:
+Before marking your pull request as ready for review, ensure you have:

 1. Created or updated unit tests for your changes
 2. Run all tests locally and verified they pass
 3. Updated documentation if necessary
-4. Run pre-commit hooks on your code
+4. Make sure the documentation can be ran without warning nor failure.
-5. Signed all your commits
+5. Run pre-commit hooks on your code
-6. Followed our coding standards
+6. Signed all your commits

 This checklist helps maintain code quality and ensures a smooth review process.